All I See Is You: Plot

 While James purchases a new house at Gina's insistence, Gina begins to flirt with Daniel, an attractive man she meets at the public pool.
 When her dog overheats during a walk, Daniel offers to take them back to his home for water, where he and Gina have sex.
 She later reveals to James that she is pregnant, unintentionally confirming her affair as she is unaware of his infertility, but James does not confront her.
 Similarly, when Gina learns from her doctor that her eye drops have been tampered with, she does not confront him.
 Their home is broken into and their dog is stolen.

 Sometime later, a visibly pregnant Gina is apparently having trouble with her vision, now in need of her old cane and aid from James.
 She and James move into their new house.
 At one point, James tests Gina's blindness, intentionally hiding from her in her blind spot.
 He makes plans to meet her at a local school for a talent show in which she is performing.

 While he is gone, Gina receives an anonymous letter, written in crayon, which reveals that James was who staged the home invasion and released their dog.
 The writer claims to have rescued the dog but refuses to return it because "when I look into her eyes, she looks back at me, and that is called love."

 James goes to their old apartment to collect the last of his and Gina's belongings.
 In the bathroom, he uncovers a stash of empty eye drop bottles.
 He realizes that Gina discovered his deception and secretly continued to obtain eye drops from the doctor, meaning that she has been faking her returning blindness.
 She confirms this when she looks directly at him during the talent show.
-Distraught, James drives home and suddenly his eyes begin tear which could indicate crying or perhaps something more sinister has taken place.
+Distraught, James drives home and suddenly his eyes begin to tear which could indicate crying or perhaps something more sinister has taken place.
 Either way he gets a taste of what it’s like to be blind for a few moments.
 Suddenly a truck comes into view which could be interpreted as either James crashing into it or it could be the truck that killed Gina’s parents since the scene morphs into her bloodied eye as a child right after the accident.

 After Gina gives birth, she and her baby see each other for the first time.